ZeepReactorr/Metabolic_Syndrom_Project/README.md

 We trained various algorithms to search for the best one in the [model_comparison.py](https://github.com/ZeepReactorr/Metabolic_Syndrom_Project/blob/main/model_comparison.py) file.
 We tried XGBoost, SVC and CatBoost.

 **XGBoost** was selected as the final model because of its strong performance with data and its potential for further improvement.
 The computation time was optimized using `Bayesian optimization` method, availables in [Model_comparison_opti_bayes.py](https://github.com/ZeepReactorr/Metabolic_Syndrom_Project/blob/main/Model_comparison_opti_bayes.py) file.

+## Conclusion

+The results suggest that socio-economic categories, particularly ethnicity and marital status, have little impact on the predisposition to developing metabolic syndrome.
+However, **income** demonstrated a sufficient impact to be retained in the final model.
+The SHAP analysis reveals that low income slightly increases the likelihood of developing metabolic syndrome.